5 months ago

 "Once I started doing presentations, companies were asking me if I knew an electrician who might've been hurt at work, or if someone who was burned at work could come and speak," Billy said.
 This grew his network of people, and his services started to boom.

 COVID, of course, made it hard to connect with others.
-Since Lending A Hand relied on in-person talks, Billy had to adjust to the virtual world of Zoom.
-As 2021 continues, however, he's seen his business gaining traction among companies looking to expand their workplace safety initiatives once again.
+Since Lending A Hand relied on in-person talks, Billy had to shift to the virtual world of Zoom.
+As organizations readjust, however, he's seen his business gaining traction among companies looking to expand their workplace safety initiatives once again.
 He plans to continue to lend his voice to the workplace safety conversation.

 Workers Need the Right Team Behind Their Care